UPDATE: This content ideas post was originally published on 9 November 2018 and updated on 29 October 2019 and again on 23 November 2020.

 Who doesn’t love an original holiday countdown?
 This is an age-old tradition around the holidays and it’s a shame more holiday marketers don’t use this to their advantage.

-The original 12 Days of Christmas countdown has been used by retailer for years.
+The original 12 Days of Christmas countdown has been used by retailers for years.

 Holiday countdowns lay the groundwork for your content strategy.
 Whether your countdown is five or 25 days long, you can post something new every day leading up to the holiday itself.
 Countdowns get your readers excited about your content as they look forward to each new installment.
 When they read your latest post or watch today’s video, they’ll remember that they’re one step closer to the big celebration.